CraigB-spinner/Arcade-Trackball/README.md

 Here is my circuit design I used.
 Components were sourced locally, P-MOSFET is overkill at 3.0A. <br/>
 [5050RGB My circuit](5050RGB_Pics/MOSFET-3-LED-Strip(red)-cc-3.jpg),
 [5050RGB DIY circuit layout](5050RGB_Pics/RGB5050%20circuit%20Sketch_bb.jpg)
 (Note: Layout displays solder side & components located on other side; Brown and Purple links correspond to passive components)
+Other issues related to excessive current pull from Trackball RGB LEDs, required a separate USB Port/cable to be used to power close to 200mA current pull along with original USB cable to supply 100mA for micro-controller/buttons and dual quadrature boards from trackball.

 **Extra expenses:**
 Dupont connectors 2.54mm pitch JST SM kit (requires special crimper)